jfox015/Bonfire-Antispam/README.md

 # Bonfire AntiSpam Module

-A custom module for the Bonfire Admin Dashboard mod that incorporates antispam bot countermeasures.
+A custom module for the Bonfire Admin Dashboard mod that incorporates anti-spambot countermeasures.

 ## Features